catamphetamine/libphonenumber-js/README.md

 isPossiblePhoneNumber('+12223333333') === true
 ```

+The `defaultCountry` argument should be supplied for numbers written in non-international form (without a `+` sign).
+It will be ignored for numbers written in international form (with a `+` sign).

 This function is just a shortcut for a two-step process of ["strictly"](#strictness) parsing a phone number and then calling `.isPossible()`.

-### `isValidPhoneNumber(input: string): boolean`
+### `isValidPhoneNumber(input: string, defaultCountry?: string): boolean`

 Checks if `input` can be parsed as a "valid" phone number.
-A phone number is "valid" when it has valid length, and the actual phone number digits match the regular expressions for that country.
+A phone number is "valid" when it has valid length, and the actual phone number digits match the regular expressions for its country.

 ```js
 isValidPhoneNumber('8 (888) 888-88-88', 'RU') === false